z1dev/zkanji/README.md

 Some files from Qxt, a project to extend Qt, were linked to the program.
 They can be found in the `Qxt` folder.

-zkanji wouldn't have been possible without JMdict (a free Japanese dictionary,) KANJIDIC (data holding informaction on 6553 kanji) and RADKFILE.
+zkanji wouldn't be possible without JMdict (a free Japanese dictionary,) KANJIDIC (holding information about 6355 kanji) and RADKFILE.
 They are the property of [The Electronic Dictionary Research and Development Group, Monash University](http://www.edrdg.org/).
 The files are made available under a Creative Commons Attribution-ShareAlike Licence (V3.0).